1. Authority and circulation

-4.2 The Principal delegates to the Health and Safety Officer the day to day responsibility for ensuring that there are adequate and appropriate First Aid equipment, facilities and appropriately qualified First Aid personnel available to the College.
+4.2 The Principal delegates to the First Aid Officer (FAO) the day-to-day responsibility for ensuring that there are adequate and appropriate First Aid equipment, facilities and appropriately qualified First Aid personnel available to the College.
 The First Aid officer will carry out an annual First Aid risk assessment and review the College’s First Aid needs to ensure that the College’s First Aid provision is adequate.

-4.3 The First Aid officer is responsible for ensuring that all staff and students (including those with reading and language difficulties) are aware of, and have access to, this policy.
+- Information – The FAO is responsible for ensuring that all staff and students are aware of, and have access to, this policy.

 4.7 All staff should read and be aware of this Policy, know who to contact in the event of any illness, accident or injury and ensure this Policy is followed in relation to the administration of First Aid.
 All staff will use their best endeavours, at all times, to secure the welfare of the students.

 4.8 Anyone on College premises: Anyone on the College premises is expected to take reasonable care for their own and others’ safety.

 5.1 First aid boxes are marked with a white cross on a green background and are stocked in accordance with the suggested guidelines in paragraph 36 of the First Aid Guidance.
 For more information please see http://www.hse.gov.uk/firstaid/legislation.htm.